KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 ```

 With these settings, projects built by `kdesrc-build` will have the hidden
-`.vscode` folder created in their source directory; for example for kcalc this
+`.vscode` folder created in their source directory; for example, for KCalc this
 would be `kde/src/kcalc/.vscode`.

-The configuration files are generated when a project is build or rebuilt with
+The configuration files are generated when a project is built or rebuilt with
 `kdesrc-build`.
 If you have already built the project you want to work on
 before enabling the `generate-vscode-project-config` option, make sure to
 rebuild it before opening it in VSCode.